At Catch22, we are focusing our campaigning work on a number of key areas. Find out about our recent work via the links below.

 The Independent Review of Children’s Social Care says the current system often weakens rather than strengthens a child’s support networks, depriving them of long-term relationships.
 Responding to the report, Catch22 CEO Chris Wright, shared his insights.

 Catch22 approaches child exploitation (including county lines) and missing using the same model – and in fact, we find that when these services are commissioned together, we’re able to have far more impact.
 Our key workers build holistic trusting relationships through individual and therapeutic support, group activities, and signposting to other services.

 Our resettlement and gangs services supported approximately 35,000 people in custody in 2019/20.

-Our work in 23 custodial based services in 20 prisons is informed by our understanding of the whole system – we understand the barriers to rehabilitation and the opportunities to intervene early.
+Our work in prisons is informed by our understanding of the whole system – we understand the barriers to rehabilitation and the opportunities to intervene early.
 We care about giving people with convictions a better future, but also supporting victims.
 We recently submitted evidence on the "Future of the Probation Service" using our expertise in this area.

-Despite the challenges of 2020, over the last year the Catch22 Justice teams have engaged with 44,981 individuals across its services, reflecting the dedication of staff to support those we engage with.
+Despite the challenges of 2020, over the last year the Catch22 Justice teams have engaged with 44,981 individuals across its services.
 The 2019/20 Justice Annual Review looks in more detail at the difference this has made across services including offender management, resettlement, victims services, violence reduction and gangs.

 We are intent on delivering our frontline services well – then capturing the experience and learning from our service delivery.
 This enables us to argue from a position of strength how public services can be better designed and delivered, achieving better outcomes for those who use them.
 Ultimately, this activity allows us to build an evidence base we need to drive our end of game: government adoption of better public services.